mjwhitta/artty/README.md

 ```

 This will use imagemagick to traverse a `WIDTH` by `HEIGHT` grid and
 sample the color inside each cell.
-It will then genreate a ruby class
+It will then generate a ruby class
 called `MyArtName`.
 This works best with pixel art, however, it can
 parse any image this way.